cybertrainingrange/sprint6/monitoringanalysis1.md

 **Use Cases:**

-| - Monitor application performance
+- Monitor application performance
 Visualize performance data, create alarms, and correlate data to understand and resolve the root cause of performance issues in your AWS resources.
 - Perform root cause analysis
 Analyze metrics, logs, logs analytics, and user requests to speed up debugging and reduce overall mean time to resolution.
 - Optimize resources proactively
 Automate resource planning and lower costs by setting actions to occur when thresholds are met based on your specifications or machine learning models.
 - Test website impacts
-Find out exactly when your website is impacted and for how long by viewing screenshots, logs, and web requests at any point in time. |
+Find out exactly when your website is impacted and for how long by viewing screenshots, logs, and web requests at any point in time.

-**There are a number of tools that can be used for network protocol analysis.
-Some of the most popular tools include.**

 ## AWS CloudTrail